 In addition to providing a controlled way of sharing data, synchronization variables also play an important role in defining Chapel's memory consistency model.
-Typical Chapel variables are implemented using a relaxed memory consistency model for the sake of performance which makes them an unreliable choice for coordinating between tasks.
-By contrast, loads and stores cannot be reordered past synchronization variable accesses, which also serve as memory fences.
+Typical Chapel variables are implemented using a relaxed memory consistency model for the sake of performance, which makes them an unreliable choice for coordinating between tasks.
+By contrast, loads and stores cannot be reordered across synchronization variable accesses, which also serve as memory fences.
 This permits synchronization variables to be used as a means of coordinating data sharing for larger, more relaxed data structures.

-As an example, the following code fragment hands off a buffer of data, (buff) between two tasks:
+As an example, the following code fragment hands off a buffer of data (buff) between two tasks:

 '''

 var buff: [1..n] real;

 var buffReady$: sync bool;

 begin {

 fillBuffer(buff);

+5

-buffReady$ = true; // signal that the buffer is ready by setting its state to 'full'
+buffReady$ = true;

+// signal the buffer is filled by making buffReady$ 'full'

+6

+7

 }

+9

 {

 const val = buffReady$; // block until buffReady$ becomes full

+10

+11

 processArray(buff);

+// the implicit memory fence guarantees 'buff's readiness

-}
+12 }

 '''

 The first task (lines 4-7) fills buff and then signals to the other task that the buffer is ready by filling the synchronization variable buffReady\$.
 Meanwhile the original task (lines 9-12) blocks on the buffReady\$ flag until it is full (line 10) and only accesses the buffer once it is.
 Note that using a normal variable for buffReady\$ would not be guaranteed to work since it would be subject to relaxed consistency and therefore could have its loads/stores reordered with respect to buff by either the compiler or architecture.
-Making buff into an array of synchronization variables would also achieve the desired result, but would add significant overhead to every access to buff.
+Making buff into an array of synchronization variables would also achieve the desired result, but would add significant overhead to every access of buff.

-Chapel supports a variation of synchronization variables that are called single-assignment variables.
+Chapel supports a variation of synchronization variables called single-assignment variables.
 They are almost identical except that once their full/empty state is set to full, it can never be emptied.
-As a result, default reads of single-assignment variables use the readFF() semantics described above.
+For this reason, default reads of single-assignment variables use the readFF () semantics described above.